Bad Vöslau: Economy

-Main sources of income in Bad Vöslau are tourism and wine-growing.
-Also, Vöslauer mineral water from the thermal springs is bottled within the city limits and exported worldwide.
-On February 11, 2006, the new Bad Vöslau health resort was opened.
+The main sources of income in Bad Vöslau are tourism and wine-growing.
+Also, the Vöslauer mineral water from the thermal springs is bottled within the city limits and exported worldwide.
+On 11 February 2006 the new Bad Vöslau health resort was opened.

-The area of the now defunct worsted factory has been refurbished by a group of investors and the premises are being let as storage, business, or office space under the name of Kammgarnzentrum (i. e.
-Worsted Centre).
-In the northeast of Bad Vöslau several stores and businesses are located that attract costumers even from outside the municipality.
+The area of the now defunct worsted factory has been refurbished by a group of investors and the premises are being let as storage, business, or office space under the name of Kammgarnzentrum (Worsted Centre).
+In the northeast of Bad Vöslau there are several shops and businesses.

 Traffic

 Road

-Through the centre of town Bad Vöslauer Straße B212 is running, connecting Bad Vöslau with Baden (north) and Berndorf (via Gainfarn and Großau, west).
-On Schlossplatz a branch road leads south to Kottingbrunn, Leobersdorf, and Wiener Neustadt.
+The Bad Vöslauer Straße B212 runs through the centre of the city, connecting Bad Vöslau with Baden (north) and Berndorf (via Gainfarn and Großau, west).
+At Schlossplatz a branch road leads south to Kottingbrunn, Leobersdorf, and Wiener Neustadt.

-East of town, Süd Autobahn A2 is running.
-There is an exit leading to Bad Vöslau.
-The southern parts of town, however, can also easily be reached via Kottingbrunn exit.
+Just east of the city is the Süd Autobahn.
+There is a junction leading to Bad Vöslau.
+The southern parts of town, however, can also easily be reached via the Kottingbrunn junction.

 Rail and Public Transport

-East of the town's centre are the tracks of Südbahn (Southern Railway), with Bad Vöslau railway station.
+Bad Vöslau railway station is located in the east of the city, on the line of the Südbahn (Southern Railway).
 The station is served by local and regional trains.
 In front of the station building, public buses depart for various places in town and in the vicinity.

 Air

-Near the eastern limits of town (and, for the larger part, on the territory of Kottingbrunn) lies Vöslau Airfield.
-It is a sport airfield, without line traffic.
-It came into public awareness when on April 15, 1955, an Austrian government delegation headed bei Federal Chancellor Julius Raab landed here returning from successful peace treaty negotiations with Soviet Union leaders in Moscow.
+Near the eastern limits of town (and, for the larger part, in the municipality of Kottingbrunn) lies Vöslau Airfield.
+It is a private airfield, without commercial traffic.
+It was noted as the place where on 15 April 1955 an Austrian government delegation headed by Federal Chancellor Julius Raab landed after returning from successful peace treaty negotiations with Soviet Union leaders in Moscow.